Pressure building on Bayern coach Nagelsmann after outburst - WHIZ News

 Müller has been supportive of injured team captain Manuel Neuer, who is upset with Nagelsmann over the club’s decision to fire his friend and goalkeeping coach Toni Tapalović on Jan.
 23.

 Nagelsmann said it was a “crappy decision” to take Müller off but he had no other choice.
-The 33-year-old Müller is Bayern’s most experienced player, having made his 429th Bundesliga appearance for the club.
+The 33-year-old Müller is Bayern’s most experienced player and was making his 429th Bundesliga appearance to match Oliver Kahn for second-most at the club.
 Only goalkeeping great Sepp Maier, with 473, has more.

 Nagelsmann has seen his team squander a four-point lead since the Bundesliga resumed after the winter break.
 Bayern drew its first three league games upon its return.